akihikodaki/dts/test_plans/cvl_fdir_test_plan.rst

     flow create 0 ingress pattern eth / ipv4 / udp / gtpu teid is 0x12345678 / end actions rss queues 0 1 end / mark / end

-2. send matched packets, check the packets are distributed to queue group with FDIR matched ID=0x0. send mismatched packets, check the packets are not distributed to queue group without FDIR matched ID.
+2. send matched packets, check the packets are distributed to queue group with FDIR matched ID=0x0. send mismatched packets, check the packets are distributed by RSS without FDIR matched ID.

 3. repeat step 3 of subcase 1.

-4. verify matched packets are not distributed to queue group without FDIR matched ID.
+4. verify matched packets are distributed by RSS without FDIR matched ID.
    Then check there is no rule listed.

 Subcase 3: MAC_IPV4_GTPU passthru